SAP/karma-ui5/README.md

 Type: `boolean` or `object`
 Default: `false`

-Configures whether report files provided by tools like the UI5 Support Assistant are exported to the file system.
+Configures whether report files provided by tools like UI5 Support Assistant are exported to the file system.
 Optionally, an output directory can be set to specify the export path.

 Example `boolean`: